Books by Douglas Arvidson

 I guess that’s what I wanted to do, most of all—write a series of fantasy books that are connected by the endlessness of time and of love and the wonderful, terrible things that endless time and endless love teach us if we are lucky enough to be smart and smart enough to be lucky.

-The Brothers of the Fire Star: A Work in Progress
+In Praise of Brothers of the Fire Star:

 |